patdie421/merlin-timeii-prodos-driver/Documentation/howtobuild.md

 * LIBSRC directory contains the configured libraries.
 Each file includes one of the files from LIB.
 Only this file should be modified and build.
 ## Libraries organisation (in LIB directory)
 Each library consists of 3 files:
-* The source file (.S), contains the code of sub-routines
+* The source file (.S), contains the code of sub-routines.
+This files must be included (USE) to be used if the linker is not used.
+If the linker is used the file must not be included.
 * The definitions associated with the library (.H.S), contains constants and macro needed to use the libraries.
-This file must be include to use the library.
+This file must be include (use) before the .S inclusion to use the library.
-* The library entry points (.E.S),
+* The library entry points (.E.S) for the linker.
+Need to be include to use the library if you use the linker.
+A librarie is configured be setting macro variables after .H.S inclusion and before including the .S file.
+# build process
 To build the driver and setup tools you need a copy of Merlin if possible installed on a hard drive.

 https://mirrors.apple2.org.za/ftp.apple.asimov.net/images/productivity/misc/71-PRODOS8HD.170612.2mg